 There are just five rounds, with all the scoring occurring at the end.
 Victory points are available in three different ways: some are comparative with other players (most harbours in each area and highest arms level), and some are independent (completed order cards, which score according to your own investment levels).
 This makes for an exciting final tallying process – though arguably a bit fiddly, it does mean that players are rewarded for all of their achievements in the game.

 East Indiaman is a fascinating, elegant, very clever game with very little randomness but it's a game that will play out very differently every time.
 The game is fairly fast paced, though could be slowed by ‘analysis paralysis’ as players struggle to decide what to do: it is a bit of brain-burner at times!
-If you’re a fan of ‘Euro games’ and think you’ve played every kind there could be, you should definitely try your hand at this high-quality Korean contribution to the genre.
+If you’re a fan of ‘Euro games’ and think you’ve played every kind there could be, you should definitely try your hand at this high-quality Taiwanese contribution to the genre.

 (Review by Matt Young)